Skip to main content

 Although not the same risk calculator that was used in developing the new guidelines, the American Heart Association offers a good online risk calculator.
 To calculate your 10-year risk, visit heart.org/ and search for “Heart Attack Risk Assessment.”

-If you currently take any cholesterol-lowering medication, ask your doctor how the new guidelines apply to you and what the best way is to reduce your risk of heart attack and stroke.
+If you are currently taking cholesterol-lowering medication, it's important to talk with your provider about how these guidelines apply to you and what steps can best reduce your risk of heart attack or stroke.

 • Eat a diet that's rich in fresh fruits and vegetables; low in saturated fat, trans fats, and cholesterol; and high in fiber.
 Limit salt and sodium.

 • Maintain a healthy weight.
-The Centers for Disease Control and Prevention offers body mass index (BMI) calculators for both adults and children at cdc.gov/healthyweight/assessing/bmi/.
+The Centers for Disease Control and Prevention offers body mass index (BMI) calculators for both adults and children.

 • Exercise to build heart muscle, lose or maintain weight, and lower cholesterol and blood pressure.